Rakshith234/Concept-Of-Data-Science-/README.md

-# Concept-Of-Data-Science-
 My Ternary Search Tree (TST) Implementation
 Project Overview
 This project is my Python implementation of a Ternary Search Tree (TST), which is an efficient data structure I built for storing and retrieving strings.
 I found it particularly useful for applications that require fast string search, insertion, and prefix matching, like dictionary lookups.
 In the context of my larger work, I designed it to manage DNA segments for sequence assembly.
+A significant part of my work also involved analyzing its performance, including generating time complexity graphs and obtaining supercomputing output results.

 Key Features
 The TernarySearchTree class that I developed supports the following core operations: